How we are funded

 As always, the core of our income came from regular grants and contracts:

-• We received £89,853 from the Third Sector Commissioning programme, funded by Brighton & Hove City Council (BHCC).
-This was 43% of our total income and, as always, is really critical for the continued existence of the Resource Centre.
+• We received £89,853 from Brighton & Hove City Council’s Thriving Communities Investment Fund.
+This was 45% of our total income and, as always, is really critical for the continued existence of the Resource Centre.
 It funds most of our front desk work, enabling us to provide our print, hire and advice service on a drop-in basis.

-• Another key regular funding stream is our contract with Housing Services.
-At £36,347 this comprised 17% of our income in 2022-23.
+• Our funding from the Thriving Communities Investment Fund also included a ringfenced amount of £36,000 for our work to support residents associations in Brighton & Hove council housing.
+This funding is shown separately in the pie chart above.
+It comprised 18% of our income in 2025-26.
 These funds allowed us to provide free advice and support to tenants’ associations and secretarial support for their participation in the Resident Involvement structure.

 • We also provide free advice and support for early years and childcare settings in the most marginalised neighbourhoods of Brighton & Hove.
 This work is free of charge to the groups and is funded by a contract with City Early Years and Childcare.
 We received £7,500, which accounted for 4% of our total income.